afrancoto/WebMenu/README.md

 TO DO
 =====
+- Manage window
+  - Must completely substitute the config window
-- Add a new service
+  - Let it open a new widget with an orderable list [DONE]
-  - Add the new service in the settings [DONE] -> Redraw the menu [DONE]
+  - Add the new service in the settings [DONE] -> Redraw the menus [DONE]
+  - Reorder the menus in the settings[DONE] -> Redraw the menus [NOT WORKING]
-  - Add the checkboxes for the new services to the config window = Redraw the options window
+  - Add checkboxes for the Album and Artis sub-menus [DONE] -> Redraw the menus [DONE]

-  - Move left the main_label
-  - Justify right the labels next to the entries
-  - Make the description label become a tip box when the mouse is over an 'Help' icon
+  - Add remove service button under the list [DONE]
+  - Add Search for updated button
+  - Add 'All' options checkboxes
+  - Add 'Options' menu item checkbox

 - 'Options' menu item
-  - Add it's checkbox in the config window [DONE]
   - Make it work

-- Menu reordering
-  - Let it open a new widget with an orderable list [DONE]
-  - Reorder the menus in the settings[DONE]
-  - Redraw the menu [NOT WORKING]
-  - Add remove service button under the list [DONE]

-- Add an 'All' checkbox for both the submenus in the config window [DONE]